 It doesn’t work that way.
 It would be great if it did, but it doesn’t.
 And I think a big reason people fail to meet their own goals in life is because deep down inside, they feel somewhat unworthy.

 This sense of unworthiness manifests itself in a lot of different ways.
 In many cases and in many societies, we glorify suffering.
 We see it in religions that demand piety through poverty.
-You’re asked to sell all you have and do everything you can to help the poor, punishing yourself for the sake of immortality later.
+You’re asked to sell all you have and do everything you can to help the poor, punishing yourself in this life for the sake of immortality later.

 It’s the notion that there is some kind of nobility in suffering, and then, when success doesn’t come we blame ourselves.
 We find ourselves unworthy.
-We think if we just work harder or suffer longer things will get better.
+We think if we just work harder or suffer longer, things will get better.
 We believe that we just haven’t taken enough pain or haven’t cared deeply enough about our friends and customers.

 For many years Christians believed if trial and tribulation were befalling you it was because you had done something wrong.
 You had sinned and were being punished for it.
-As a good Christian your job was to figure out what you had done, who you had wronged, and how you had sinned so you could ask for forgiveness.
-Then, and only then would your life turn around.
+As a good Christian, your job was to figure out what you had done, who you had wronged, and how you had sinned so you could ask for forgiveness.
+Then–and only then–your life would turn around.

 If we talk about this in the metaphysical sense, it manifests itself in feeling as though we haven’t done the visualization correctly.
 We need to visualize harder, and we need to do more to THINK our way to success.